Fat (song): Music video

 Directed by Jay Levey, the video for "Fat" parodies various elements of the "Bad" video by Jackson; Yankovic was able to get permission from Michael Jackson to use the same subway set from "Bad" for the video, which had yet to be struck in Culver City.
 Jackson had built an exact replica of the original set for the movie Moonwalker to be used in the segment called "Badder", and before striking it, he offered to allow Yankovic to use it.

 The fat suit was created by Camilla Henneman.
 The circumference of the suit was 111 in.
 The makeup was created by Kevin Yagher, who later worked with Yankovic on the film UHF.
 Latex bladders were glued to Yankovic's face, along with similar air pockets through his clothes.

+Personnel

+According to the liner notes of The Essential "Weird Al" Yankovic: